Our Board of Directors and staff who make everything possible.

 Kelly enjoys spending time with family, sharing in community with women in her church, participating in community outreach, and trying new recipes.

-Laurie joined AOET in May 2015 and serves as the organization’s Executive Director.
-With over 20 years experience in nonprofit fundraising and friend-raising, she is delighted to be part of such an amazing work, serving God’s children in Uganda.
+Laurie joined AOET~USA in 2015 and serves as the organization’s Executive Director.
+With over 25 years experience in nonprofit fundraising and friend-raising, she is delighted to be part of such an incredible organization, serving God’s children in Uganda.

 A resident of the Portland metropolitan area for over 30 years, Laurie has a passion for all things children!
 In addition to her work with AOET, she also serves on the Fellowship of Christian Athletes Urban Core Champions Board.

 Married to Chad, they have a blended family consisting of five children and two four-legged children.
 Laurie loves her family, friends, music, food, microbrews and staying active (so that she can enjoy those things previously mentioned!).

 Three things you should know about Laurie are that she loves good dark chocolate, adores her German shepherd and values relationships above all else.

 After teaching high school math for six years, Kelly made the decision to follow her heart toward helping Ugandans to a better life.
 By the time she began working for AOET~USA in 2011, she had already been to Uganda five times.
 Now she is serving as AOET~USA’s Child Sponsorship Director.
 Kelly spends her time working as a bridge of communication between each child and their sponsor.